 Fleeing Suspect’s Attempt to Hide No Match for K9 Gunnar’s Nose

 Several Spokane Valley Deputies, including Deputy Hunt and K9 Gunnar, responded to a theft where the suspect fled after she fought, bit, and threatened store employees.
-K9 Gunnar eventually located 22-year-old Ladarion M. Roberts, who is now charged with three felonies, hiding in the closest of a home she illegally entered.
+K9 Gunnar eventually located 22-year-old Ladarion M. Roberts, who is now charged with three felonies, hiding in the closet of a home she illegally entered.

 On January 6, 2018, at approximately 7:50 p.m., Spokane Valley Deputies responded to ShopKo, located at 13414 E. Sprague, for a report of a theft.